-Application Fee, Application, Enrollment Agreement, High School Diploma, Transcript or GED, Criminal Record Check, Child Abuse Clearance.
+Application Fee, Application for Admission, Enrollment Agreement, High School Diploma or GED, Criminal Record Check, Child Abuse Clearance.

 Cosmetology involves a broad range of specialty areas, including hairstyling, nail technology, and esthetics.
 It is defined as the art and science of beautifying and improving skin, nails, and hair; and also includes the study of cosmetics and their application.
-Students develop skills in hair cutting and styling, permanent waving, hair coloring, and chemical relaxing for men and women, along with nail and skin care skills.
+Students review skills in hair cutting and styling, permanent waving, hair coloring, and chemical relaxing for men and women, along with nail and skin care skills.

-The Cosmetology program at the Central Pennsylvania Institute of Science and Technology includes units of instruction in the history of the field, general science. hair care. skin care. and business skills.
+The Cosmetology program at the Central Pennsylvania Institute of Science and Technology includes units of instruction in the history of the field, general science, hair care, skin care, nail care, and business skills.

-Students will have the opportunity to obtain a professional PA state license.
-1,250 hours of training must be completed prior to being eligible for the license examination for cosmetology.
+Students will have the opportunity to obtain a professional Pennsylvania State License in Cosmetology.
+1,250 hours of training must be successfully completed prior to being eligible for the Pennsylvania License Examination for Cosmetology.